 Any sufficiently advanced async Rust program contains an ad hoc, informally-specified, potentially bug-ridden implementation of half of an operating system's scheduler.

-Async Rust might be more memory-efficient than threads, at the cost of complexity and worse ergonomics.
+Async Rust promises efficient resource handling, at the cost of complexity and worse ergonomics.
 As an example, if the function were async and you called it outside of a runtime, it would compile, but not run.
-Futures do nothing unless being polled.
-This is a common footgun for newcomers.
+Futures do nothing unless being polled; a common footgun for newcomers.

 Thread-based frameworks, like the now-inactive iron, showcased the capability to effortlessly handle tens of thousands of requests per second.
 This is further complemented by the fact modern Linux systems can manage tens of thousands of threads.